 Just goes to show that time and persistence does pay off!

-Now if only The Husband would suddenly become as obsessed with seafood as I am…
+Now if only an old friend of mine would suddenly become as obsessed with seafood as I am…

 I keep feeding him shrimp dinners but so far, no luck.

 This recipe was originally posted on September 3, 2014.
 It received a TLC update with new photos on May 2, 2016.